zack-bitcoin/amoveo/docs/design/sortition_chains_theory.md

 The on-chain cost of vertical transfers is (the probability that you win)*(length of a signed chalang contract).

-To do a horizontal transfer, you need to convince one of the spend-commit-tree operators assigned to this sortition chain, you need to convince them to include the update into the history.

-To do a vertical transfer, you don't need anyone's permission.
+When you make a baby sortition chain, you get to choose a new list of operators for that new sortition chain.

 We don't need turing complete contracts to divide the probability space
 ============

 The other day we were talking about how we can have turing complete contracts to divide up the probabilistic value space, and we can have turing complete smart contracts for when people give up control of part of the probability space.
 And we realized that it is better to do it at the step where users are giving up control, because less data gets posted on chain.